Michael Bell OBE

 Project Manager

-Harry has been involved in the food and drink industry for 35 years, specialising in the field of business development.
-During his career, he has worked for some of Northern Ireland’s biggest food companies such as Moy Park, Dale Farm and Irwin’s Bakery.
-During his time with NIFDA, Harry managed the Access 6 programme which assisted 30 Northern Ireland food companies in developing food and drink export sales across Europe and USA.
-Since 2013, he has managed EU projects focusing on the areas of food exports, healthy food development and promoting sustainability within the sector.
-Working with Invest Northern Ireland, he also facilitated the Harvesting Tomorrow’s Skills collaborative network, looking at the key employment issues of skills gaps and sector attractiveness within the Northern Ireland food and drink industry.
+Harry has over 35 years’ experience in the food and drink industry, specialising in business development.
+He has worked with some of Northern Ireland’s leading food companies, including Moy Park, Dale Farm and Irwin’s Bakery.
+At NIFDA, he managed the Access 6 programme, supporting 30 local companies to grow export sales across Europe and the USA.
+Since 2013, he has led EU projects focused on food exports, healthy food development, and sustainability.
+He has also worked with Invest Northern Ireland to deliver the Harvesting Tomorrow’s Skills network, addressing skills gaps and sector attractiveness.
+He currently leads NIFDA's FEED Network, linking education with the food and drink industry.

 Our Board